Balance8/wdi-dt-57/work/w02/d2/01-js-classes.md

 var car = new Vehicle('A1234', 'Toyota', 'Camry');
 ```

-- Note that the constructor function is pretty much the same as a constructor method and that methods are defined on the function's prototype object.
+- Note that constructor functions are pretty much the same as constructor methods in a class and that methods are defined on the function's prototype object.

-- Also, invoking a class and a constructor function is identical.
+- Invoking a class and a constructor function works identically.

 ---
 ### Static Methods